-It’s hard to get all the nutrients you and #baby need for healthy development.
+It’s hard to get all the nutrients you and Your Baby need for healthy development.
 Even if you eat a wide variety of food, such as dairy, fish, fruits, vegetables, whole grains, and legumes; you may still not get all of them.

 If you eat a balanced diet, you will get most of the nutrients you need.
 If you take prenatal vitamins, you ensure you also get enough of the following: